DEI (DEI) Achieves Self Reported Market Capitalization of $1.44 Billion

-DEI (DEI) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on March 28th.
-One DEI token can currently be purchased for about $0.19 or 0.00000711 BTC on popular cryptocurrency exchanges.
-DEI has a market capitalization of $1.44 billion and $1,354.09 worth of DEI was traded on exchanges in the last day.
-During the last seven days, DEI has traded 4.9% lower against the U.S. dollar.
+DEI (DEI) traded down 5.1% against the U.S. dollar during the 1 day period ending at 17:00 PM Eastern on April 1st.
+One DEI token can now be purchased for approximately $0.28 or 0.00000965 BTC on major exchanges.
+During the last week, DEI has traded 42.3% higher against the U.S. dollar.
+DEI has a market cap of $1.44 billion and approximately $4,781.75 worth of DEI was traded on exchanges in the last 24 hours.

 DEI Token Profile

-DEI is a proof-of-work (PoW) token that uses the Scrypt hashing algorithm.
+DEI (CRYPTO:DEI) is a proof-of-work (PoW) token that uses the Scrypt hashing algorithm.
 Its launch date was October 3rd, 2021.
 DEI’s official website is deus.finance.
+The official message board for DEI is medium.com/deus-finance.
 DEI’s official Twitter account is @deusdao.
-The official message board for DEI is medium.com/deus-finance.

 Buying and Selling DEI

-It is usually not possible to purchase alternative cryptocurrencies such as DEI directly using U.S. dollars.
-Investors seeking to acquire DEI should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DEI using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as DEI directly using US dollars.
+Investors seeking to trade DEI should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DEI using one of the aforementioned exchanges.

 Receive News & Updates for DEI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DEI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.